xiaodong-hu/rotax/README.md

-# rotax
+# Rotax
-> Go engine with implementation of algorithms combining physical insights.
+> Rotax is a Go engine with implementation of algorithms combining physical insights.
 >
-> Rotax is named by *rotten ax*, i.e., `烂柯`, which is another name of the board game Go in Chinese.
+> Rotax is named by `*rotten ax*`, or `烂柯` in Chinese, which is another name of the board game Go.